(Revised Aug. 14, 2017)

 The Internal Revenue Service has ruled that student assistantships are not tax exempt.
 However, some foreign countries have treaties with the U.S., and individuals from those countries may be tax-exempt.
-Questions about taxes (especially prior returns) should be directed to the Internal Revenue Service.
+Questions about taxes and filling out tax returns should be directed to the Internal Revenue Service.

 Second Job While Working as a Research Assistant